 The Remarkable Story of a Howell Torpedo

-You can see the Howell torpedo discovered by Navy dolphins in our new exhibit, Marine Mammals: The Navy’s Super Searchers,* and explore the torpedo’s full story in this online exhibit!
+You can see the Howell torpedo discovered by Navy dolphins in our temporary exhibit, Marine Mammals: The Navy’s Super Searchers,* and explore the torpedo’s full story in this online exhibit!

 Use the tabs below to discover how Howell torpedoes work, the history of their invention and use, the story of how Navy dolphins discovered one, and how conservators saved the torpedo after it spent 112 years underwater.